-Offering Public offering and/or Institutional investors

-Baht 10.000 million

-Outstanding Debenture Value

-Issue Date November 30, 2016

-Interest Rate Year 1-5: Interest rate at 5.0%

-Year 6-10: Interest rate equal to the sum of (a) five-year government bond yields (b)

-Initial Credit Spread 3.13 percent per year, (c) the rate of 0.5 percent per year.

-Year 11-50: Interest rate equal to the sum of (a) five-year government bond yields (b)

-Initial Credit Spread 3.13 percent per year, (c) the rate of 1.0 percent per year.

-Year 51 onwards: Interest rate equal to the sum of (a) five-year government bond yields (b)

-Initial Credit Spread 3.13 percent per year, (c) the rate of 2.0 percent per year.

-Twice a year on each May 30 and November 30 that the debentures are outstanding; the first interest payment date on June 30, 2017.

-Redemption Right

-Issuer has the right to redeem the debentures in the following cases:

-- 1. The Issuer's right to redeem the debentures on 5-year maturity date starting from the issue date, which is on November 30, 2021 (the first day to exercise redemption right) or on each interest payment date the first day to exercise redemption right - The issuer's right to redeem in case the Revenue Department or related departments changes the rule so that the issuer cannot treat interest paid to debenture holders as tax deductible expense for tax purposes - The issuer's right to redeem in case the credit rating changes the rating of the debenture so that the issuance of the debenture can be treated as part of Equity Credit less - 4.
-The issuer's right to redeem in case of a change of accounting principle and methods the issuance of the debenture can be treated as part of Equity Credit less
+Offering Public offering and, /or Institutional investors Outstanding Debenture Value Baht 10,000 million Issue Date November 30, 2016 6 Interest Rate Year 1-5: Interest rate at 5.0% Year 6-10: Interest rate equal to the sum of (a) five-year government bond yields $^{\star}$ (b) Initial Credit Spread 3.13 percent per year, (c) the rate of 0.5 percent per year.
+Year 11-50: Interest rate equal to the sum of (a) five-year government bond yields $^{\star}$ (b) Initial Credit Spread 3.13 percent per year, (c) the rate of 1.0 percent per year.
+Year 51 onwards: Interest rate equal to the sum of (a) five-year government bond yields $^{\star}$ (b) Initial Credit Spread 3.13 percent per year, (c) the rate of 2.0 percent per year.
+Interest rate will be adjust interest-rate adjustment da ted every five years based on the government's five-year bond yields at the end of day two days prior to the te.
+Interest Payment Date ach May 30 and November 30 that the debentures are outstanding; the first ate on June 30, 2017.
+Redemption Right Issuer has the right to redeem the debentures in the following cases: ight to redeem the debentures on 5-year maturity date starting from the issue date, which is on November 30, 2021 (the first day to exercise redemption right) or on each ent date the first day to exercise redemption right 2.
+The issuer's r right to redeem in case the Revenue Department or related departments 0 rule so that the issuer cannot treat interest paid to debenture holders as tax pense for tax purposes ight to redeem in case the credit rating changes the rating of the debenture so that the iss uance of the debenture can be treated as part of Equity Credit less 4.
+The issuer's ri ight to redeem in case of a change of accounting principle and methods the e debenture can be treated as part of Equity Credit less Issue Rating "BBB (tha)" by Fitcl h Ratings (Thailand) Limited ured debentures in registered name form Offering rs (Limit 10 investors) Outstanding Debenture Value Baht 4,500 million Issue Date March 27, 2017 Interest Payment Date ch September 27 and March 27 that the debentures are outstanding; the first interest payment da ate on September 27, 2017.

-Issue Rating

-"BBB (tha)" by Fitch Ratings (Thailand) Limited
+Issue Rating "A- (tha)" by Fitch Ratings (Thailand) Limited